Learning low-rank latent mesoscale structures in networks: Algorithm for Network Denoising and Reconstruction (NDR)

 As was discussed in~\cite[Remark 4]{lyu2020online}, a limitation of using NDR with $\texttt{denoising}=\texttt{F}$ for network denoising is that the meaning of successful classification for subtractive-noise cases is an `inversion' of its meaning for additive-noise cases.
-Specifically,~\cite{lyu2020online} used network denoising with NDR for additive noise, but it is necessary to classify each non-edge $\{x,y\}$ as `positive' if $A_{\textup{recons}}(x,y)<\theta$. {In the experiment in Figure~\ref{fig:denoising_caltech_comparison} in the main manuscript, we noted that NDR with $\texttt{denoising}=\texttt{F}$ may assign large weights to false edges and small weights to true edges.} Our NDR algorithm with $\texttt{denoising}=\texttt{T}$ addresses this directionality issue and allows us to use the unified classification scheme above for both additive and subtractive noise.
+Specifically, Lyu et al.~\cite{lyu2020online} used network denoising with NDR for additive noise, but it is necessary to classify each nonedge $\{x,y\}$ as `positive' if $A_{\textup{recons}}(x,y) < \theta$.
+In the experiment in Figure~\ref{fig:denoising_caltech_comparison} of the main manuscript, we noted that NDR with $\texttt{denoising} = \texttt{F}$ may assign large weights to false edges and small weights to true edges.
+Our NDR algorithm with $\texttt{denoising} = \texttt{T}$ addresses this directionality issue and allows us to use the unified classification scheme above for both additive and subtractive noise.